provable-things/ethereum-bridge/nodejs/README.md

   * to specify the OAR address use `node plugin --oar EnterYourOarCustomAddress`
   * change the default eth node with `node plugin -H IP:PORT`
   * change the default PORT on localhost with `node plugin -p PORT`
+  * load the abi definition of OAR and Connector from a file `node plugin --abipath /tmp/abiOAR.json /tmp/abiConnector.json`